elsanussi-s-mneina/phonetics-modeling/haskell/README.md

 `stack build --pedantic`

 ## How to compile the code for the GUI
+(Note I could not get the GUI to compile on Windows.
+I was able to get it to work on Mac OS Mojave)

+Delete the current phonetics-modeling.cabal file.

+`rm phonetics-modeling.cabal`

+Rename the cabal file for GUI to replace the deleted file.

+`mv phonetics-modeling.cabal.forGUI`

 In the command line enter:

 `stack install --flag fltkhs:bundled`